In this article

 Where to Buy a West Virginia Fishing License

-Buy online at wvhunt.com (the WVDNR portal).
+Buy online at WVHunt (opens in a new tab), the WVDNR portal.
 Digital licenses on your phone are accepted by natural resources police statewide.

 In-person sales happen at WVDNR offices, Walmart, sporting goods stores, and county clerk offices.
 Bring photo ID and proof of residency for resident rates.